 It really opened my mind to the issues surrounding social attitudes and need for change.
 Aware of the legal steps that have been taken to establish equality; hadn't thought about the conflict with social attitudes and the different models.
 I also gained a better understanding of the impact assistive technology can have on a person's life and the consistent talk of 'strategies' made it feel like a productive session.
 The discussion of language and how it is used currently and how it needs to change, was also very relevant and interesting.

 Adam delivered a talk for us at our annual student of the year awards about neurodiversity and the barriers disabled people face in the workplace.
 He really did captivate the room with his knowledgeable delivery on the subject, raising many issues our professional learners had never thought about within their own organisation.
 We had great feedback from those attending, with many asking us for more information about [Diversity and Ability]

 Mike Russell, Acacia Learning

-From 2014 onwards, DnA have run a series of workshops on Assistive Technology for our members at Crisis, the national charity for single homeless people dedicated to delivering life-changing services.
+Diversity and Ability have been running a series of digital inclusion and wellbeing workshops for our members at Crisis since 2014.
+Crisis is the national charity for single homeless people dedicated to delivering life-changing services.

 Nahid Behzadi, ESOL Tutor, Crisis